 Sometimes, it’s hard to find a home that checks all of the boxes.
 Let’s say you’re looking for (for example) a home with at least three bedrooms and two baths, plus a kitchen with an island counter and updated appliances, plus energy-efficient windows.
 Even if you find one that suits your needs, can you find it at a reasonable cost?
 Too often, the answer is no when it comes to site-built homes.

 For many homebuyers, a custom mobile home is the answer they’re looking for.
 Custom mobile homes offer an expansive range of options to suit each homebuyer’s tastes, and they typically cost less than half as much per square foot as site-built homes.
-That makes custom mobile homes an excellent option for anyone looking for affordable housing that they can customize to suit their family’s individual needs.
+This makes an excellent option for anyone looking for affordable housing that they can tailor to suit their family’s individual needs.

 Before any buyer dives into their options for choosing a custom mobile home, it’s important to understand how each customization option works and the key factors to be aware of.
 And while the buying process for each custom mobile home manufacturer will be slightly different, the categories we’ll discuss here will give you a framework for understanding the decisions you’ll need to make.